cvanloo/mmvm/README.md

 ```

 `decodeDisposition` is used for instructions encoding an address as a relative offset.
-(Which is why `src.Pos` is added to the decoded disposition, to obtain the effective address.)
+(Which is why `src.Pos`, the position in the instruction stream, is added to the decoded disposition, to obtain the effective address.)

 There are a few more such helper functions, last but not least `decodeModRegRm`: